SS Kronprinzessin Cecilie (1906): Concept

 In 1907 Wiegard trusted Eduard Scotland and Alfred Runge with the interior design of the ship.
 They designed luxury cabins where the beds would convert to sofas and the washstands would convert into tables.
 All of the metalwork was gilded; the surfaces were generally white while the wooden surfaces of violet amaranth were inlaid with agate, ivory and citron wood.

 First-Class passengers had access to a smoking room, music room, reading, library and writing room, bookshop, and two "Vienna Cafés" decorated in the Louis XVI style.
 One café was for smokers and the other ladies-only.
 The smokers' café had an open-air section which could be enclosed in bad weather by bronze and glass doors.
-The ladies' café was modelled after the boudoir of Marie Antoinette at the Palace of Fontainebleau.
-The First-Class smoking room was decorated in the "modern Roman style", according to The Marine Review, with painted scenes of Mecklenburg, the home of the ships' namesake Crown Princess Cecilie, decorating the walls.
+The ladies' café was modeled after the boudoir of Marie Antoinette at the Palace of Fontainebleau.
+The First-class smoking room was decorated in the "modern Roman style", according to The Marine Review, with painted scenes of Mecklenburg, the home of the ships' namesake Crown Princess Cecilie, decorating the walls.
 The dining saloon was illuminated from a skylight four decks above and its walls were upholstered in blue silk tapestry.
 The saloon's seating was innovative in that it dispensed with the long tables typical of other liners, instead featuring 76 round tables seating two, five or seven people.
 There was also a separate children's dining room aboard.